dainst/idai-field/README.md

 $ npm test
 ```

 The project is set up to have the compilation of the sources (test as well as regular sources) independently from angular.
-This is due to the fact that we perform node-based tests as we operate in an electron context.
+This is due to the fact that we perform node-based tests, since our code runs in an electron context.
 This done on the
 basis of `test/tsconfig.json`, and `jasmine`.
 To rebuild the sources for tests continually, you can `npm run build:test+watch` in one terminal window, and `npm test` in another.

 For troubleshooting information see [here](docs/unit-test-troubleshooting.md).